-Investment and borrowing rates.
+Investment and Borrowing Rates.

-- Investment returns are likely to remain low during 2019/20 but to be on a gently rising trend over the next few years. - Borrowing interest rates have been volatile so far in 2018-19 and while they were on a rising trend during the first half of the year, they have backtracked since then until early January.
+- Investment returns are likely to remain low during 2018/19 but to be on a gently rising trend over the next few years. - Borrowing interest rates increased sharply after the result of the general election in June and then also after the September MPC meeting when financial markets reacted by accelerating their expectations for the timing of Bank Rate increases.
+Apart from that, there has been little general trend in rates during the current financial year.
 The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
-However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when authorities may not be able to avoid new borrowing to finance capital expenditure and/or the refinancing of maturing debt; - There will remain a cost of carry, (the difference between higher borrowing costs and lower investment returns), to any new long-term borrowing that causes a temporary increase in cash balances as this position will, most likely, incur a revenue cost.
+However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when authorities may not be able to avoid new borrowing to finance capital expenditure and/or the refinancing of maturing debt. - There will remain a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances as this position will, most likely, incur a revenue cost the difference between borrowing costs and investment returns.